 Agentforce works well for teams that use Salesforce, but there are some pain points.
 Here’s a detailed breakdown of pros and cons:

 Agentforce is worth it if you’re an enterprise team who already runs Salesforce.
 With large datasets and structured workflows, the platform will help you reduce handling time, improve service outcomes, and scale digital labor.
+If you are exploring automated voice calls, checking a bland ai review software guide can help you compare niche tools.

 For SMBs or companies not using Salesforce, it may not be worth it.
 Setup demands, pricing complexity, and the need for clean data are the barriers you’ll have to overcome.
 In those cases, you’ll be better off with some of its alternatives.
+If you want to evaluate standalone AI tools outside Salesforce, reading the best genspark review can help you compare options.

 If Agentforce is for you, let’s see how you can set it up easily.